Plant-Based Cheese Tea

 Open the can, and pour the liquid out (reserve for another recipe).

 Scoop out the hardened coconut cream into a bowl.

 Add ¾ teaspoon lemon juice, ⅛ - ¼ teaspoon Himalayan pink salt, ¼ teaspoon vanilla extract, and ½ teaspoon maple syrup into the bowl.

 Beat the coconut cream mixture using an electric mixer on medium speed.

 Once smooth and creamy, set aside.

-Place a stainless steel tea infuser into a large glass or mug, and add 2 tablespoons loose leaf hojicha.
+Place a stainless steel tea infuser into a large glass or mug, and add 5 grams loose leaf hojicha.

-Heat filtered water to 90°C, and pour 250 ml over the hojicha the hojicha in circular motions.
+Heat filtered water to 90°C, and pour 250 ml over the hojicha in circular motions.